 Fostering is the key to saving lives.
 It provides the homeless Rottie the time needed to find the perfect match for adoption.
 There are 3 basic types.
+Foster homes need to be within an hour of Perkasie, PA which is the location of our vet.

 The first is opening your home to an adoptable dog who may or may not need practice in house manners.
 This could possibly include refreshing them on house breaking, crate training, staying off furniture, counter surfing, etc (to include some behaviors you may see at first).
 They all need a couple of days to adjust so it can be very short term re-training or it could be longer.